The Impact of Presence

 A couple of days later Darkey stopped at the house again.
 This time he came to thank me for helping him and treating him at the hospital.
 I told him I was glad he was alright and that I hope he stays out of trouble.

 Debbie Colvin serves with the Evangelical Presbyterian Church, Ghana.
-His appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, OGHS, and your special gifts.
+Her appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, OGHS, and your special gifts.